Russell

 Birmingham Locomotive Society purchased Russell for £70 and transferred it to the Talyllyn railway at Towyn.

 The Hunslet Company repaired the damage (free!) and Russell once again commenced its wanderings - to Kinnerley, Carnforth, Llanberis and finally to Gelerts Farm Works.
 During its journeying, it collected a new boiler (£3440 in 1967).
-Restoration to the splendid state that you now see was finished in 1987.
+Restoration to the splendid state that you see in the photos was finished in 1987.

 Specifications